FrostyyOPP/starweaver-productivity/IMPORT_INSTRUCTIONS.md

 - `userEmail`: Email of existing user (must match database)
 - `date`: Date in YYYY-MM-DD format
 - `videosCompleted`: Number of videos completed (0 for leave days)
+- `videoCategory`: Type of video (Course Video, Marketing Video, or Leave)
 - `notes`: Optional notes about the day

 ## 🚀 How to Use